Voluntary Secondary School

 Our Facilities

-We Provide an Safe Environment for Our Students to Grow and Achieve
+We Provide a Safe Environment for Our Students to Grow and Achieve

 At Listowel Presentation Secondary School we resource the best facilities to help each student achieve there goal in any category.